-Metropolitan Council for Educational Opportunity (METCO), Inc., Records, 1969-2011 (44/2) [UNPROCESSED] METCO, Inc. is a private, nonprofit organization founded in 1966 to eliminate racial imbalance by busing children from Boston and Springfield to suburban public schools in 38 suburban communities.
+Metropolitan Council for Educational Opportunity (METCO), Inc., Records, 1969-2011 (Z12-014, 44/2) [UNPROCESSED] METCO, Inc., is a private, nonprofit organization founded in 1966 to eliminate racial imbalance by busing children from Boston and Springfield to suburban public schools in 38 communities.
 This collection consists of Board of Directors records, financial statements, parent handbooks, press material, reports, memoranda, and newspaper clippings.
-This collection is unrestricted.
-(Z12-014)
+The collection is unrestricted.

-Walter Meuller, Papers, 1935-1985 (46/1) [UNPROCESSED] Walter Meuller was a member of the Boston Y Outing Club.
-The club was part of the Boston Y.M.C.A. programing and was first organized in 1935, as a co-ed club engaging in outdoor activities including hiking, bycling, sailing, skiiing, and horeseback riding.
+Walter Mueller (Boston Y Outing Club), Papers, ca. 1935-1985 (46/1) [UNPROCESSED] Walter Meuller was a member of the Boston Y Outing Club.
+The club was part of the Boston Y.M.C.A. programing and was first organized in 1935, as a co-ed club engaging in outdoor activities including hiking, bicycling, sailing, skiing, and horseback riding.
 The records consist of brochures, newsletters, short trip journals and photographs from the early days of the club.
 This collection is unrestricted.
 (Z11-018)

 Positive Directions, Records, ca. 1987-2003 (51/1-4) [UNPROCESSED] The collection consists of records of Positive Directions and the organization it merged with in 1996, Northern Lights Alternatives New England, Inc., from inception to closing, and includes administration, fund-raising, and program files.
-Photographs depicting clients or volunteers are not available for public access until 1 Jan 2012.
 (Z03-024)

-Michael Roos, Papers, c.
-1988-1992 (46⁄3) [UNPROCESSED] Michael Roos, born Michael Galvin, was a member of ACT UP/Boston (the AIDS Coalition to Unleash Power), a diverse, nonpartisan group united in anger and committed to direct action to end the AIDS crisis founded in 1987.
+Michael Galvin, Papers, c.
+1988-1992 (46⁄3) [UNPROCESSED] Michael Galvin, born Michael Roos, was a member of ACT UP/Boston (the AIDS Coalition to Unleash Power), a diverse, nonpartisan group united in anger and committed to direct action to end the AIDS crisis founded in 1987.
 ACT UP/Boston was formed to focus local efforts to speed up development of AIDS treatments, educational programs, and prevention strategies.
 The collection contains material relating to ACT UP/Boston and AIDS Community Television, and includes photographs, slides, video tapes, and memorabilia.
 The collection is unrestricted.
 (Z08-046)

 Earl Rubington, Papers, ca. 1943-2004 (93/3-7) [UNPROCESSED] Rubington was a teacher and researcher who focused on social issues and deviant behavior.
 This collection consists of correspondence, articles, newspaper clippings, subject files, research notes for his books, interview notes on subjects, and syllabi and student papers from his sociology classes.
 This collection is unrestricted.
 (Z12-024)

-Stull and Lee, Inc., Records, ca. 1967-2002 (Cage) [UNPROCESSED] Stull and Lee, Inc. is an African American Boston-based architectural and urban planning firm established by Donald L. Stull and M. David Lee in 1967.
+Stull and Lee, Inc., Records, ca. 1967-2002 (Cage) [UNPROCESSED] Stull and Lee, Inc. is an African American Boston-based architectural and urban planning firm established by Donald L. Stull in 1966.
 The collection includes architectural drawings, project files, and photographs.
 The collection is unrestricted.
 (Z10-025)

 Helen M. Sullivan, Papers, 1974-1975 (44/2) [UNPROCESSED] Helen M. Sullivan received a Bachelor's Degree in Law from Northeastern in 1938 and a Master's Degree in Law in 1953.
 Sullivan worked as an assistant assessor in the Boston Assessor's Office In 1975, Sullivan received the School of Law Distinguished Alumna Award.
 This collection consists of memorabilia from Sullivan's time at Northeastern University.
 The collection is unrestricted.
 (Z11-026)